vedovelli/video-to-rag/src/api/README.md

 bun run src/index.ts
 ```

+The server will start on port 3000 by default.
+You can change this by setting the PORT environment variable.

 To run the pipeline and then start the API server:

 ```bash
 bun run src/index.ts --run-pipeline
 ```

+> **Note:** When running with Bun, you may see a warning message: "Failed to find Response internal state key".
+This is a known issue with Bun and Hono, but it doesn't affect functionality and can be safely ignored.

 ## Testing the API